mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 The IETF has defined two such algorithms in Experimental RFCs (SCReAM {{?RFC8298}} and NADA {{?RFC8698}}).
 These algorithms
-for RTP are specifically tailored for real-time transmissions at low latencies, but this section would apply to any rate adaptation algorithm that meets the requirements described in "Congestion Control Requirements for Interactive Real-Time Media" {{!RFC8836}}.
+for RTP are specifically tailored for real-time transmissions at low latencies, but this section would apply to any congestion control algorithm that meets the requirements described in "Congestion Control Requirements for Interactive Real-Time Media" {{!RFC8836}}.